ampproject/amphtml/spec/amp-var-substitutions.md

 #### Incremental Engaged Time

 Provides the time (in seconds) the user has been engaged with the page since the last time it was reset.
 It takes two arguments.
-The first is the name of the timer, the second is whether or not to reset it (defaults to true).
+The first is the name of the timer, the second is whether or not to reset it (it is optional and defaults to true).
 Incremental engaged time will be 0 until the page first becomes visible.
 This variable requires the [amp-analytics](../extensions/amp-analytics/amp-analytics.md) extension to be present on the page.

 * **platform variable**: `INCREMENTAL_ENGAGED_TIME`
 * **amp-analytics variable**: `${incrementalEngagedTime(foo,false)}`